unoptimalsuperstructure/VisuAL-1/README.md

 - (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.1.3a -> v0.1.3b
+- Fully working MongoDB integration.
+You can now create your own polygons and solids and these will be saved in a localhost MongoDB.
+This way, you will be able to draw your very own solids onto the canvas anytime.
+- Loading and saving!!!
+Save your canvas into a JSON file, and load it up again anytime later!
+Note: These files are the same exact type of file as the sample 3D solid files; Cube and Tetrahedron. **Do not overwrite the sample files or the program may brick!**

 v0.1.2b -> v0.1.3a
 - Pass in a CSV representing either (x, y) coordinates or (x, y, z) coordinates, find the best fit polygon in the latter case, and use it as a base for pyramids and prisms.
 (This single feature took me several hours lol)